 Approach a life issue as if it were a dream and write an account of the experience as if you were recording a dream or nightmare you remember.
 Here is an example:

-Let us say your issue is arguing with family members.
-Think of a common, typical example and describe it.
+Let us say your issue is arguing with some family member.
+Think of a common, typical argument and describe it.
 Where does it happen?
 Who are you arguing with?
 Who says what?
 What are the feelings being expressed?
+Here’s an example:

 This example contains a number of characters, and it can help you to place them chronologically across the top of the Dream Sociomatrix if you first list them: You (Dream Self), Mother, Room, Trash, Vacuum Cleaner, Computer, Alcohol, fat, guys.
 There are more here than you will probably interview, but they all could be listed across the top of the Dream Sociomatrix.
-But for your first one, keep it small and simple.
-For example, on the left for choosers pick Dream Self, Mother, Room, Computer, Guys.
-The last chooser is always “Dream Consciousness,” or the perspective that represents all elements in your Dream Sociomatrix.
+But for your first Dream Sociometry, keep it small and simple.
+For example, on the left for choosers you could pick Dream Self, Mother, Trash, Computer, Guys.
+That’s enough.
+The last chooser is always “Dream Consciousness,” or the perspective that incorporates or contextualizes all elements in your Dream Sociomatrix.

 Next, it will help you if you list the actions in your account: entering (Mother comes into room), yelling, (told her I would) do stuff, playing, (telling me I) don’t love her, ruining my life, yell back, (leave me) alone, drinks (too much), (too) fat, rejected (guys won’t want her).

-Next, list the emotions in your narrative: angry, complacent (or enjoying own interests), don’t love her, worried (ruining my life), anger (yell at her), peace (leave me alone), feel bad.
+Next, list the emotions in your narrative: angry, complacent (or enjoying own interests), rejection, worried (ruining my life), anger (yell at her), peace (leave me alone), feel bad.

 Once you have created your lists you can list as many or as few as you want across the top of the Dream Sociomatrix.
 Here is a chronological listing of all elements, just as an example: